visualizenews/corona/index.markdown

 - template: chart
   show_title: true
   appearance: Centered
-  title: Lombardia, Hubei and Daegu compared
+  title: Lombardy, Hubei and Daegu compared
   introduction: Comparing the speed at which the virus is spreading in different regions.
   placeholder_id: comparisonChart
   explanation: ''